dhwitz/simple-telegram-plex-bot/README.md

 * /queue - shows a list of all items in the queue
 * /delete - deletes a currenty downloading item by name
 * /anime - send the media to a different folder
+* /tv - send the media to a different folder